18 Lively Restaurants That Won’t Ask You To ‘Keep It Down A Bit’

 You’ve done it.
 You’ve truly changed.
 You are not the person you once were.
 You’re all grown up.
 You are going on a triple date.
 The best way to feel like you’re not totally past it is to book Som Saa.
 It’s a raucous Thai restaurant that has big drinks, big flavours, and big booths.
 Get a round of cocktails at the bar first, and before you can say “one nahm dtok pla thort, please” (deep fried seabass) you’ll be having the time of your life, rather than sitting there wondering how long it will be before you start looking forward to watching the Antiques Roadshow.

-Even though Meat Liquor can have a bit of a Tiger Tiger vibe to it nowadays - lots of hair gel, a lack of socks, and the background possibility of somebody taking an irrational dislike towards you - it’s still a really fun place to eat with friends.
-Nothing quite beats getting in a frankly filthy tray of buffalo wings, burgers, and fries - all watered down with a load of drink.
-This place is loud.
-Like, really loud.
-And it suits the sort of sloppy meal when conversation isn’t the highest priority.
+Even though Meat Liquor can have a bit of a Tiger Tiger vibe to it nowadays - lots of trainers, few socks, and the background possibility of somebody taking an irrational dislike towards you - it’s still a really fun place to eat with friends.
+Nothing quite beats getting a tray of buffalo wings, burgers and fries, all watered with a load of drink.
+This place is loud and it suits a sloppy meal when conversation isn’t the highest priority.